pachterlab/kallisto/README.md

 # kallisto

+___
+This branch contains an alternative code for translated alignment.
+Instead of using comma-free code, the amino acid and nucleotide sequences are translated to a code that maximizes the distance between amino acids that occur frequently ('max_ham_code' = Maximum Hamming distance Code), thereby maximizing the difference between reference sequences.
+___

 __kallisto__ is a program for quantifying abundances of transcripts from RNA-Seq data, or more generally of target sequences using high-throughput sequencing reads.
 It is based on the novel idea of _pseudoalignment_ for